-5. Fly around the Moon like it’s no biggie.
+5. Fly around the moon like it’s no biggie.

 Circumlunar exploration will give space tourists access to the Moon’s vicinity.
 Private space operator Space Adventures’ plans are to soon offer touristronauts the possibility to fly aboard a Soyuz rocket to the International Space Station for a 10-day stay so that they can adapt to the Space Environment and to zero gravity.
 After completion, the private explorers will hop back onto the Soyuz spacecraft and connect with a lunar module orbiting in low-Earth orbit — thus starting their real journey to the Moon, which will last approximately six days.
-The first mission is expected to be launched in the early 2020s.

 6. Move to Mars.

 Mars is the ultimate destination.
 Having the first human on Mars will most likely occur in less than 10 years, and SpaceX and Boeing are competing to get there first.
-Public space agencies (Nasa, ESA, ROSCOSMOS, ISRO) are also working on their own technologies to fly there, although their flights would be dedicated to research and sampling only.
+Public space agencies (NASA, ESA, ROSCOSMOS, ISRO) are also working on their own technologies to fly there, although their flights would be dedicated to research and sampling only.
 Mars One is another private company advocating for human settlement on Mars although lack of funds might put their project in jeopardy.
 Regardless of whoever’s project gets concretized first, they’re paving the way to building a base and a self-sustaining human civilization on the red planet.
 We’re no longer solely talking about space tourism but about becoming full-time residents of Mars.